artemkaxboy/jib-custom-entrypoint-extension/README.md

 ### Add buildscript.dependencies

-First of all you need to add dependency to build.gradle.kts:
+First you need to add dependency to build.gradle.kts:

 ```kotlin
 // should be at the top of build.gradle.kts